Acapulco (song)

 "Acapulco" is a song by Jason Derulo, released as a single through Atlantic Records on September 3, 2021, accompanied by a music video.
 The song has charted all across Europe and in Canada, Australia, and New Zealand.

+In February 2024, the song was included on Derulo's fifth studio album Nu King.

 Reception

 Rolling Stone listed it among the worst songs of 2021, saying that it's proof of Derulo "cranking out harmless music".